-Negative emotions have their purpose.
-Positive emotions have their purpose.
-Today, let’s focus on the positive aspect of the emotional terrain that we navigate each day; let’s engage the power of positive thinking so we can live long, full lives.
+Negative emotions, like all emotions, have their purpose.
+Positive emotions tend to support our highest evolution as a compassionate, successful, and healthy individual.
+Today, let’s focus on the positive aspect of the emotional terrain that we navigate each day; let’s engage the power of positive thinking so we can truly live all the days of our lives.

 “We can change our future by merely changing our attitude to the positive.
 Simple yet powerful!” – Zeenat Merchant Syal